 The following positions under my supervision are open and to fill until a candidate is found.

 Several Internship Positions: (at CentraleSupélec) Machine learning and large dimensional statistics.

 Romain Couillet received his MSc in Mobile Communications at the Eurecom Institute and his MSc in Communication Systems in Telecom ParisTech, France in 2007.
 From 2007 to 2010, he worked with ST-Ericsson as an Algorithm Development Engineer on the Long Term Evolution Advanced project, where he prepared his PhD with Supelec, France, which he graduated in November 2010.
-He is currently an assistant professor in the Telecommunication department of CentraleSupélec, France.
+He is currently a full professor in the LSS laboratory at CentraleSupélec, France.
 His research topics are in random matrix theory applied to statistics, signal processing, machine learning, and wireless communications.
 He is an IEEE Senior Member.
 In 2015, he received the HDR title from University ParisSud.
 He is the recipient of the 2013 CNRS Bronze Medal in the section "science of information and its interactions", of the 2013 IEEE ComSoc Outstanding Young Researcher Award (EMEA Region), of the 2011 EEA/GdR ISIS/GRETSI best PhD thesis award, and of the Valuetools 2008 best student paper award.

 Signal processing, machine learning, wireless communications, finance, smart grids.

 I successfully defended my HDR (French "Habilitation à diriger des recherches") entitled "Robust Estimation Methods in the Large Random Matrix Regime" at CentraleSupélec on February 2nd, 2015. [thesis|slides].